-Information about registration and screening for students entering the program will be shared with the community through the use of media such as press release and flyers.
+Information about registration and screening for students entering the program will be shared with the community through the use of media such as school district websites, social media and informational flyers.
 Parents/guardians will be made aware of what student information will need to be shared upon receipt of consent.